Transferring Sierra Chart Settings and Data From Existing Installation to New Installation

 - In the new installation of Sierra Chart, select Global Settings >> General Settings.
 Enable the Always Use 'Data' Folder within Main Folder option.
 This will ensure the correct folder is always used.

-- If you have any problems with the configuration from your original installation on your new installation, then refer to help topic number 39.
+- If you have any problems with the configuration from your original installation on your new installation, then refer to the Resetting Sierra Chart to a Default State documentation.
 It is very unlikely you will.

 - The Intraday data files, these have a scid file extension, that have been copied from one installation of Sierra Chart to another installation, may no longer be compressed after the file copy.
 During the first Intraday data download that occurs when connected to the data feed, the compression will take place if it has not already.